godaddy-wordpress/primer/README.md

 The documentation will be built and compiled into the `/documentation/build/html/en` directory.
 Feel free to preview the documentation before pushing changes live to the site.

-When you are content with the changes the documentation can be deployed using in a similar fashion as building them.
+When you are happy with the changes, the documentation can be deployed using:

 ```bash
 $ grunt deploy-docs